POSTED: 4 Jun 2025

 Hair loss linked to Ozempic is not always preventable, particularly if it results from rapid weight loss or nutritional deficiencies.
 However, there are practical steps that may help reduce the likelihood or severity of hair falling out whilst on Ozempic and similar medications:

-• Avoid Aggressive Calorie Restriction: Aim for gradual and sustainable weight loss to minimise physiological stress.
+• Avoid Aggressive Calorie Restriction: aim for gradual, sustainable weight loss to minimise physiological stress.

-• Stay Well-Hydrated: This is because dehydration can negatively affect both hair and scalp health.
+• Stay Well-Hydrated: dehydration can negatively affect both hair and scalp health.

-• Use Gentle Hair Care Practices: Protect hair from things that can cause break or shedding like heat styling, tight hairstyles and harsh chemical treatments.
+• Use Gentle Hair Care Practices: protect hair from things that can cause breakage or shedding like heat styling, tight hairstyles and harsh chemical treatments.

-• Manage Stress: This can trigger and exacerbate telogen effluvium.
-Consider mindfulness techniques, therapy or regular physical activity.
+• Manage Stress: stress can trigger and exacerbate telogen effluvium, so consider mindfulness techniques, therapy or regular physical activity.

-What to Do if You Have Hair Loss Whilst on Ozempic
+What Should You Do if You Have Hair Loss on Ozempic?

 If you’re noticing increased shedding or thinning after starting Ozempic, it’s worth investigating the underlying cause.
 Hair loss can result from multiple factors, and identifying the right trigger is key to reversing it.
 Below are practical steps to help you manage hair loss whilst on Ozempic treatment:

-• Review Your Nutritional Intake: Ozempic often reduces appetite which can lead to nutritional deficiencies which affects hair growth.
+• Review Your Nutritional Intake: Ozempic often reduces appetite, which can lead to nutritional deficiencies that affect hair growth.
 Consider consulting a dietitian to ensure your meals are nutrient-dense and balanced.
 Supplements can help address deficiencies but should only be used under medical supervision to avoid excessive dosing or interactions with other medications.

-• Assess the Rate of Weight Loss: Rapid or extreme weight loss is one of the most common triggers for telogen effluvium.
-If you’re losing more than 1–2 pounds (0.5–1kg) per week, your body may be under stress.
+• Assess the Rate of Weight Loss: rapid or extreme weight loss is one of the most common triggers for telogen effluvium.
+If you’re losing more than 1 to 2 pounds (0.5 to 1kg) per week, your body may be under stress.
 This can disrupt the hair growth cycle.
-Slowing the pace of weight loss where possible can help reduce the risk of further shedding and give your hair a better chance to recover.
+Slowing the pace of weight loss where possible can help reduce the risk of further shedding.
+It also gives your hair a better chance to recover.

 Is Ozempic Hair Loss Permanent?

 In most cases, hair loss due to Ozempic and other weight loss drugs is not permanent and does not require a separate treatment.
-Telogen effluvium typically resolves within 3–6 months once you remove the triggering factor.
+Telogen effluvium typically resolves within 3 to 6 months once you remove the triggering factor.
 Hair follicles are not permanently damaged, which means regrowth is not only possible but likely.
-However, in people predisposed to conditions like androgenetic alopecia (pattern hair loss), Ozempic-related shedding could unmask or accelerate this type of hair loss.
-In these cases, early diagnosis and specific treatment are needed to stop shedding and regrow hair.
+However, some people are predisposed to conditions like androgenetic alopecia (pattern hair loss).
+In them, Ozempic-related shedding could unmask or accelerate this type of hair loss.
+In these cases, early diagnosis and specific hair loss treatments are needed to stop shedding and regrow hair.

-Ozempic can be life-changing especially for people with type 2 diabetes or obesity.
-However, like all medicines, it can have some unwanted results.
-Whilst hair falling out is not a clinically established side effect of Ozempic, it can occur indirectly as a result if rapid weight loss or nutritional deficencies.
+Ozempic can be life-changing, especially for people with type 2 diabetes or obesity.
+However, like all medicines, it can have some unwanted effects.
+Hair falling out is not a clinically established side effect of Ozempic.
+Even so, it can occur indirectly as a result of rapid weight loss or nutritional deficiencies.
 If you’re experiencing hair loss on Ozempic or other weight loss drugs, the key is to seek medical help for early diagnosis and treatment.
-You can also reduce the risks of hair loss by adopting a diet and rate of weight loss that supports hair health.
+You can also reduce the risk by adopting a diet and rate of weight loss that supports hair health.

 Authored by: